 For the first few days of your stay at this institution, you will be initially assigned to the Admission and Orientation (A&O) Program.
 While in A&O, you will learn about the programs, services, policies, and procedures regarding this facility.
 Also, you will hear lectures from staff regarding programs and departments at this facility.
 At the end of the A&O Program, you will be assigned to a job.
 If you are not on a Call-Out for A&O screening, you will report to the unit officer daily for a work assignment in the unit.
-Your cell will be ready for inspection at 7:30 a.m. prior to reporting to the officer.
+Your living area will be ready for inspection at 7:30 a.m. prior to reporting to the officer.

-Housing Disabled Inmates: For those inmates that have been determined to be disabled, you will be placed in one of the lower tiers.
+Housing Disabled Inmates: For those inmates that have been determined to be disabled, you will be placed in one of the lower bunks.

 Classification Teams (Unit Teams): Almost all Bureau of Prisons institutions are organized into a Unit Management System.
-There are twelve (12) units at FCI Bennettsville.
-A unit is a self-contained inmate living area.
-Each unit is staffed by a Unit Team directly responsible for those inmates living in that unit.
-The Unit Staff typically includes the Unit Manager, a Case Manager, a Counselor, and a Unit Secretary.
+The Unit Team typically includes the Camp Administrator, a Case Manager, a Counselor, and a Unit Secretary.
 The Education Advisor, Psychologist, and Unit Officer are also considered to be Unit Staff and make programming recommendations to the Unit Team.
-You will be assigned to a specific Unit Team.
 Generally, the resolution of issues or matters of interest while at the institution are most appropriately initiated with the Unit Team.
 Unit Team members are available to assist in many areas including parole matters, release planning, personal and family problems, counseling, and assistance in setting and attaining goals while in prison.
-Ordinarily, a member of the Unit Staff will be at the institution every day; a Unit Staff work schedule is posted on the unit bulletin board in each unit.
+Ordinarily, a member of the Unit Staff will be at the institution every day; a Unit Staff work schedule is posted on the unit bulletin board.